ostdotcom/website-docupony/platform/docs/2-plan.md

 ---
 id: 2-plan
-title: Plan and Design Your Brand Token Economy
+title: Plan and Design Your Token
 sidebar_label: Step 2.
 Plan and Design
 ---